LucaPort0/ParallelProgramming/README.md

 # Parallel Programming
-Codes used in the High Performance Computing course
+Codes used in the High Performance Computing course, based on Parallel Programming using OpenMP

 ## OpenMP prerequisites:
 - GCC